Tuesday, December 12, 2006

 Canteen classics: Solyanka, Estonian style

-Following my recent post on azu, the Tatar meat stew, here is another dish that must have frequently featured in one disguise or another in every single canteen and many households across the former Soviet empire: selyanka/solyanka.
+Here's a recipe for a soup that must have frequently featured in one disguise or another in every single canteen and many households across the former Soviet empire: solyanka (see also this informative article about Russian soups).
 A hearty soup originally from Russia and Ukraine that can be just as humble or elegant as you want.
-If you're a flashy Slav, you use seven types of meat (incl. kidneys) and throw in a handful of black olives and a generous pinch of capers.
+If you're a flashy Slav, you use seven types of meat (incl. kidneys) and throw in a handful of black olives, a slice of lemon and a generous pinch of capers.
 If you're a more modest Estonian, you stick to sweating onions and a choice of sausages.
 You can add cabbage or other vegetables, make a vegetarian, fishy or meaty solyanka.
-Whatever you do, you must use salted cucumbers or mushrooms.
-In Estonia, we use the former.

 Solyanka, Estonian style

-(Seljanka eesti moodi )
+(Seljanka eesti moodi)

 Serves: 4

-3 large onions
+3 large onions (about 400 grams in total)

 4 Tbsp oil